Juni - “SC Juniper’s Frost”

 14.3hh | Bay | Located in Central Oregon

-Juni is a 6-year-old registered AQHA mare who has been thoughtfully developed since she was two years old.
-She stands 14.3 hands and comes from proven old foundation bloodlines including Hancock, Sunfrost, Driftwood, and Blue Valentine.
+Juni is a coming 7-year-old registered AQHA mare who has been consistently and thoughtfully developed since starting under saddle at two years old.
+She stands 14.3 hands and is bred from proven old foundation lines including Hancock, Sunfrost, Driftwood, and Blue Valentine.

 • Juni has been under saddle since she was two years old and has received a slow, thoughtful education with exposure to a wide range of experiences.